 Deutsche Ophthalmologische Gesellschaft (DOG), Kommission Refraktive Chirurgie (KRC), Berufsverband der Augenärzte Deutschlands (BVA).
 Bewertung und Qualitätssicherung refraktiv-chirurgischer Eingriffe durch die DOG und den BVA: KRC-Empfehlungen.
 February 2019.

 Hickenbotham A, Roorda A, Steinmaus C, Glasser A. Meta-analysis of sex differences in presbyopia.
 Invest Ophthalmol Vis Sci 2012; 53(6): 3215-3220.

 National Institute for Health and Care Excellence (NICE).
 Treating presbyopia by inserting an artificial lens in the cornea.
-Clinical Guideline.
 April 2013.
+(NICE interventional procedure guidance; Volume 455).

 Wang L, Moss H, Ventura BV, Padilha H, Hester C, Koch DD.
 Advances in Refractive Surgery.
 Asia Pac J Ophthalmol (Phila) 2013; 2(5): 317-327.